odwantloko/odwa-twitter-feed/README.md

 3. This application was built with openjdk version "17.0.3"

 # How to run:
+1. mvn clean
+2. mvn install
-enter the file names as command line arguments starting with the user file then the tweets file
+3. enter the file names as command line arguments starting with the user file then the tweets file

 e.g.
 user.txt tweet.txt